-Let’s get into the benefits of African Mango Seed (Irvingia gabonensis).
-Irvingia gabonensis seed is also known as “Irvingia gabonensis” and has been shown to be a useful weight loss aid.
+African Mango seed is also known as African mango and is a useful weight loss aid.
 The soluble fiber of the seed delays stomach emptying, resulting in more absorption of dietary sugar.
 Irvingia gabonensis fiber binds to bile acids in the gut and carries them out of the body, which requires the body to convert more cholesterol into bile acids.
-African mango (Irvingia gabonensis) is a deciduous tree indigenous to the humid lowland forests of tropical Africa.
+African mango is a deciduous tree indigenous to the humid lowland forests of tropical Africa.

 The juicy pulp from its mango-like fruit is rich in vitamin C, and, along with its seed, kernels are used as a food source in Cameroon and Nigeria.
 The roots, leaves, and bark of African mango are used as traditional medicines.
 The bark, in particular, is used in combination with palm oil to treat diarrhea, colic, and dysentery.
 The active constituents found in the bark have antibiotic and analgesic properties, making it useful for treating skin ailments.
 Local tribes in Sierra Leone grind the bark and form it into a paste with the addition of water, which is then externally applied for treating scabbing skin and the relief of skin pain.

 When people are overweight, fat cells become enlarged due to the accumulation of fat, and they increase in number and in the amount of the hormone leptin they secrete.
 Furthermore, the more leptin, the harder it is to lose weight.
 African Mango seed has been shown to reduce the secretion of leptin from fat cells.

-Irvingia gabonensis has also been shown to increase secretion of adiponectin by fat cells which are essential, because adiponectin plays a role in fatty acid metabolism, and higher levels of adiponectin are associated with a lower body fat percentage.
-Even more significant than the laboratory research on Irvingia gabonensis is the human clinical research which shows dramatic weight loss and fat belly reductions across the board in all of the studies thus far.
+African mango has also been shown to increase secretion of adiponectin by fat cells, which are essential because adiponectin plays a role in fatty acid metabolism, and higher levels of adiponectin are associated with a lower body fat percentage.
+Even more significant than the laboratory research on African mango is human clinical research, which shows dramatic weight loss and fat belly reductions across the board in all of the studies thus far.

-Reduce body fat by up to 7%
+May reduce body fat by up to 7%

-Reduce belly and waist size
+May help reduce belly and waist size

 Supporting healthy cholesterol & blood lipids levels

-Ingredients: Wild harvested African Mango Seed
+Origin: Wild-harvested African Mango Seed

 Parts Used: Seed

-2 ounces of powder and or 60 vegetable capsules.
+Forms: Two ounces of powder or 60 vegetable capsules (550-600 mg).

-The gel caps we use are Vegicaps (vegetable) and are all natural.
-No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide and Sulfite FREE!
+The gel caps we use are Vegicaps (vegetable) and are all-natural.
+No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide, and Sulfite FREE!

 Legal Information: The Food and Drug Administration has not evaluated these statements.
-This product is not intended to diagnose, treat, cure or prevent any disease.
+This product is not intended to diagnose, treat, cure, or prevent any disease.